Minimally Invasive Carpal Tunnel Surgery

 Follow-Up: A follow-up appointment to return to my office will be provided upon leaving the recovery room.
 In the interim, should you have any questions or concerns, please call my office at (402) 390-4111.

 Complications: Although rare, complications of surgery for carpal tunnel syndrome include the following: inadequate division of the transverse carpal ligament, injuries of the recurrent motor and palmar cutaneous branches of the median nerve, lacerations of the median and ulnar trunk, vascular injuries of the superficial palmar arch, postoperative wound infections, painful scar formation, and complex regional pain syndrome.

-Returning to Work: You will receive written instruction indicating your activity limitations.
-Every consideration will be given in determining your ability to continue working throughout the recovery period.
-A “cannot work” status will be provided in specific situations only: no use of both hands, hospitalization, or conditions requiring daily medical treatment.
-I will determine your restrictions; your employer will determine if there is work for you to perform.
+Returning to Work: You will receive written instructions indicating your activity limitations.
+Every consideration will be given in determining your ability to continue working throughout recovery.
+A “cannot work” status will only be provided in specific situations: no use of both hands, hospitalization, or conditions requiring daily medical treatment.
+I will determine your restrictions; your employer will determine if you have work to perform.
 It is the responsibility of you and your employer to determine if work is available that will accommodate the restrictions.